 Aims & scope

-Trials is an open access, peer-reviewed, online journal that encompasses all aspects of the performance and findings of randomized controlled trials in biomedicine.
+Trials is an open access, peer-reviewed, online journal that encompasses all aspects of the performance and findings of randomized controlled trials in health.
 We publish articles on general trial methodology as well as protocols, commentaries and traditional results papers - regardless of outcome or significance of findings.

 Trials aims to experiment with, and refine, innovative approaches to improving communication about trials.
 We are keen to move beyond publishing traditional trial results articles (although these are included).
 We believe this journal represents an exciting opportunity to advance the science and reporting of trials.